Ramsay Street: No. 26

+No. 28

-No. 28Number 28 is first owned by Des Clarke (Paul Keane), who bought the house for him and his fiancée, Lorraine Kingham (Antoinette Byron), to live in.
+Number 28 is first owned by Des Clarke (Paul Keane), who bought the house for him and his fiancée, Lorraine Kingham (Antoinette Byron), to live in.
 Following Des and Lorraine's failed wedding, Des lives with Daphne Lawrence (Elaine Smith), who he eventually marries.
 Mike Young (Guy Pearce) moves in when Daphne and Des become his legal guardians, and their son, Jamie Clarke (S.J.
 Dey) is born soon after.
 Des and Mike continue to live in the house after Daphne dies, but Des eventually sells it to Doug Willis (Terence Donovan) and his wife, Pam Willis (Sue Jones).
 Their children all live in the house during their respective tenures on the show.
 The family departs in 1994.

 The house is bought by Karl Kennedy (Alan Fletcher) and his wife, Susan Kennedy (Jackie Woodburne), who initially live with their three children, Malcolm (Benjamin McNair), Libby (Kym Valentine) and Billy Kennedy (Jesse Spencer).
 Karl and Susan take in various friends of their children over the years, including Toadfish Rebecchi (Ryan Moloney) and Joel Samuels (Daniel MacPherson), as well as family members Darcy Tyler (Mark Raffety) and Elly Conway (Kendell Nunn).
 Other lodgers have included Lori Lee (Michelle Ang), Taj Coppin (Jaime Robbie Reyne), Sindi Watts (Marisa Warrington) and Stingray Timmins (Ben Nicholas).
 Karl and Susan's dog, Audrey (Audrey), moves into Number 28 and lives there until her death 10 years later.

 Susan marries her second husband, Alex Kinski (Andrew Clarke), in the house, shortly before he dies.
 His children, Rachel (Caitlin Stasey), Zeke (Matthew Werkmeister) and Katya Kinski (Dichen Lachman) all move into the house.
 Karl and Susan remarry, and they continue to take in teenagers who need help.
 Sunny Lee (Hany Lee), a foreign exchange student, stays with the family in 2009.
 Susan moves out when she and Karl go through a separation, but they later reconcile.
 Later years see Alex's nephew, Nate Kinski (Meyne Wyatt), move in, as well as the return of their grandson, Ben Kirk (Felix Mallard) and Susan's niece, Elly (now played by Jodi Anasta).
 Elly's sister Bea Nilsson (Bonnie Anderson) joins the family in 2018, before reformed criminal Finn Kelly (Rob Mills) is housed with the family the following year.
 Later in 2019, the Kennedys take in Hendrix Greyson (Benny Turland) temporarily, as Aster Conway (Isla Goulas/Scout Bowman) is born and moves in.
 After Elly and Aster move out, Hendrix moves in permanently after his father's departure.
 Levi Canning (Richie Morris) moves into the home in 2022.

-In November 2019, 5 Pin Oak Court, the real house used for Number 28's exterior shots, was put up for sale for just over $1 million.
+In November 2019, the real house used for Number 28's exterior shots, 5 Pin Oak Court, was put up for sale for just over $1 million.
 It sold at auction for $1.405 million, becoming the first house on the court to sell for seven figures.